scoconno/scoconno.github.io/examined/God/Handout2.md

 + Premise 3 says that existing is a feature something can have and also that existing is a good feature to have.
 Compare this to the claim that being strong is a feature and also a good one to have.
 When we imagine God, then, we should imagine a being that possesses all the great making features, existing in reality being one of these features.
 Premise 3 is the most controversial premise.
 See the textbook for further discussion.

++ Premise 4 asks us to imagine a being that has every great making feature.
+Since we imagine that being as existing in reality, we are not imagining God according to the Atheist.
+We are imagining a being that has all God's features *and* has the property of existing in reality.

-+ Premise 4 follows from Premises 1&3.
-If God does not exist in reality, but existing in reality is a great making feature, then we can easily imagine a being that is greater than God.
++ Premise 5 follows from our earlier premises.
+If God does not exist in reality but existing in reality is a great making feature, then we can easily imagine a being that is greater than God.

-+ Premise 5 follows from Premises 2&4.
-It cannot be true both that God is the greatest possible being we can imagine and also that we can imagine a greater possible being.
++ Premise 6 follows from Premises 2&5.
+The Atheist has to accept that  God is and is not the greatest possible being we can imagine.

-+ 6 states our conclusion.
-It may not be obvious how 6 follows from the premises.
-The core idea is that it is impossible for you to imagine that God does not exist.
-If you try, then you will be involved in the contradiction stated in 5.
++ Since our premises have generated the contradiction stated in 6, we know one premise is a mistake.
+Our conclusion that this mistake was Premise 1; we were mistaken to think that God exists only as idea in the mind.

+Do you think this argument fails?
+If so, you have to show one of two things, either that it contains an infelicitous inference or that it contains a false premise.
+If there is a mistake, where is it?

 ## The Cosmological Argument ##